 - Cool in pan for about 5-10 minutes, cut into bars, and remove from pan to finish cooling completely.

-Check out this amazing selection of breads, drinks, condiments, snacks, and desserts from all of us to all of you.
+After you’ve enjoyed the pumpkin maple spice granola bars, check out this amazing selection of breads, drinks, condiments, snacks, and desserts from all of us to all of you.

 Breads / Breakfast